 Find out more about the Nominations Committee

-National Council is comprised of representatives from the BMC Areas and members of the Executive Committee.
+National Council is comprised of representatives from the BMC Areas and BMC Specialist Committees and members of the Board of Directors.
 It is the main policy making body of the organisation, and provides a national forum for discussion of views and issues of common interest arising at BMC Area Meetings.
 National Council meets at least four times a year.

 Find out more about National Council